payapi/rabbus/readme.md

 ![](logo/rabbus-logo.png)

+## NOTE

+This repository is forked from https://github.com/derickbailey/rabbus.git solely to make it use payapi-whistlepunk as a dependency.

 A highly opinionated, yet minimal, set of message bus abstractions for NodeJS.
 It is built on top of [RabbitMQ](http://rabbitmq.com), with [rabbot](https://github.com/arobson/rabbot) as the primary library for working with RabbitMQ.

 ## About Rabbus

 The service bus implementation is basic, but includes several of the most common patterns:

 * Send / Receive